qatarigamer/kablaze/README.md

 # kablaze

 Hey!
-Honestly I have no idea what im doing here but it's just something im doing to learn java.
-It's pretty cringy and thats basically the goal of it.
+This is basically my pathetic attempt to try to learn Go.
+It's being written by mostly me, with the contributions of a few friends.
+Thanks for playing <3
-Enjoy getting as far as you can before the game ends on you :^)
+Note: The goal in the game is to the end without making the game force close, as it does whenever you submit an answer that I don't like.